We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Since periodontal disease appears to be a risk factor for both heart attack and stroke, it is extremely important to seek immediate treatment.
 Initially, the periodontist will conduct thorough examinations to assess the exact condition of the teeth, gums, and jawbone.
 X-rays can be helpful in determining whether bone loss is prevalent in the upper and lower jaw.

-The dentist is able to conduct deep cleaning treatments such as scaling and root planing to remove hardened calculus (tartar) deposits from the gum pockets.
+The periodontist or dentist is able to conduct deep cleaning treatments such as scaling and root planing to remove hardened calculus (tartar) deposits from the gum pockets.
 An antibiotic may be prescribed to ensure that the bacterium is completely destroyed, and the periodontal infection does not spread.
 In most cases, periodontal disease can be prevented with regular cleanings and proper home care.

 Patient Forms